Special Educational Needs & Disabilities

 In addition, as part of our continued commitment to making sure you have as much information as possible, we also have a dedicated page for local support groups, workshops and any events we hold in school.

-If you have any concerns, questions or complaints about the provision for your child, you should initially speak to Mrs Cave, who is our school SENDCO.
+If you have any concerns, questions or complaints about the provision for your child, you should initially speak to the class teacher who will be happy to help.

 A list of key staff are detailed below for your information.

 In school staff